stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 \#stratapp makes "the how" easy.

 \#stratapp accelerates your time to value on agile in days, rather than weeks or months.
-Importantly, #stratapp makes your agile culture and org-wide capability sustainable, going from strength to strength over time.
+Importantly, #stratapp makes your agile culture and org-wide capability sustainable, gaining strength over time.

 \#stratapp has been designed for org-wide collaboration within a strategic context.
 Providing an interactive strategic context is the key to sustaining agile.
 If you don't have context and structure, agile collaboration soon becomes a fire-hose of distraction and noise.